ianshil/PhD_thesis/Prop_Bi_Int/README.md

 In Cut_Elim_GLS, each file has a specific role:

-            GLS_PSGLS_calcs.v  ==>  defines the formal language, as well as the GLS and PSGLS calculi GLS_PSGLS_remove_list.v  ==>  defines the operation remove_list on list of formulae GLS_PSGLS_list_lems.v  ==>  states useful lemmas about list of formulae GLS_PSGLS_dec.v  ==>  shows that the applicability of the rules of GLS and PSGLS is decidable
+                  BiInt_GHC.v  ==>  defines the formal language, as well as the wKH and sKH calculi GLS_PSGLS_remove_list.v  ==>  defines the operation remove_list on list of formulae GLS_PSGLS_list_lems.v  ==>  states useful lemmas about list of formulae GLS_PSGLS_dec.v  ==>  shows that the applicability of the rules of GLS and PSGLS is decidable